Download the FREE SBS Radio App for a better listening experience

 “When I joined police force five years ago I was thinking that I’m going to get a lot of different opinions from public about my looks and how I am going to do my job properly.”

 “But it was a great experience.
 When I started work up in Melbourne West in the city it was awesome.”

 The Australian Sikh history will be a significant additional resource and context with which to teach the WA school curriculum from 2017 onward.
 The Australian Sikh Heritage association has completed this task consultation with History Teachers Association of WA.
 SBS Punjabi’s Preetinder Singh Grewal reports...

 When Perth-based Gurpreet Singh joined Western Australia Police force, he created history by becoming the first turbaned Sikh sworn officer to be recruited by WAPOL.
-Here is SBS Punjabi's Preetinder Singh Grewal, in conversation with Gurpreet Singh, who is now the toast of his community, which is well-known for its valour, industriousness and perseverance.
+Here we talk to Gurpreet Singh who is now the toast of his community, which is well-known for its valour, industriousness and perseverance.